Humanity’s shared history, obscured by Geology’s great error

 Out of Eden, the Anthropocene, and the last Younger-Dryas extinction

 To understand what follows, the reader should be familiar with my paper, “The Flooding of the Mediterranean Basin at the Younger-Dryas Boundary” and its findings.
 They include: (1) identifying geology’s historic and far-reaching ‘no Flood’ error; (2) identifying and analyzing the Younger-Dryas impact that delivered the worldwide Flood waters (i.e., the Younger-Dryas event and the worldwide Flood are synonymous); (3) establishing that the Mediterranean Sea flooded through the Strait of Gibraltar ~12,800 years before present; (4) recognizing that humans are not out of Africa – we are from landscapes now submerged under more than two miles of water; (5) recognizing that humans are ill-adapted to the post-Flood ecosystem and that continued survival necessitates environmental abuses.
-Also, as in my paper, I employ the term ‘IO’ to represent the large, comet-like impacting object that delivered the worldwide Flood.
+Thus far, the paper has received little recognition, likely because it invalidates all of submarine geomorphology, as well as nearly two-hundred years of accepted “science” in fields dependent on geology such as anthropology and archaeology.

 Out of Eden

-The nearly unimaginable volume of water delivered by the IO chased humans upward from landscapes that they had occupied for millions of years.
-It was an unrelenting pursuit that lasted several weeks, and it would nearly kill our species – the number of human survivors across the planet would number in the thousands.
-Survival trauma inspired commemoration in ubiquitous oral and written traditions.
+The celestial body that delivered the Flood had many names, among them Typhon, Set, Ta-vi, Satan, and Phaeton.
+The nearly unimaginable volume of water delivered by its impact and subsequent melting chased humans upward from landscapes where they had evolved and occupied for millions of years.
+It was an unrelenting pursuit that lasted several weeks, and it would nearly kill our species – exponential growth models indicate that the number of human survivors across the planet numbered in the thousands.
+Survival trauma inspired Flood commemoration in ubiquitous oral and written traditions.
 Some of the oral traditions, however embellished over time, found their way to the written.
-Examples include two biblical accounts, Noah’s ark, and the story of Adam and Eve.
+Examples include two biblical accounts, Noah’s ark and the story of Adam and Eve.

-Regarding Noah and the Flood, we should first note that the story pre-dates biblical times by roughly 10,000 years.
+Regarding Noah and the Flood, we should first note that the story pre-dates biblical times by roughly 10,000 years; that is, the Flood is not biblical.
 If Noah was an actual person, then he probably operated his craft in the pre-Flood sea that existed in the western half of the Mediterranean Basin (see Fig. 6 in my paper).
-Med denizens would have observed the IO on its approach, felt the impact-induced earthquakes, and experienced nearly immediate changes to regional weather – persistent rains were among the monumental changes taking place across the planet.
+Med denizens would have observed Satan on its approach, felt the impact-induced earthquakes, and experienced nearly immediate changes to regional weather – persistent rains were among the monumental changes taking place across the planet.
 Thus, the reported forty days and nights of precipitation represent the period of time from immediately after the IO’s impact until its waters began flowing through the Strait of Gibraltar from the west.
 As the story evolved, rainfall would be attributed as the cause of the Flood.

 The animals that Noah encountered, post-Deluge, would include a mixture of those that existed for tens of millions of years in formerly upland, pre-Flood domains, as well as species from formerly abyssal landscapes that survived upward, like us (related discussion here).
 Today, we encounter a subset of initially Flood-surviving species – as the post-Diluvian ecosystem emerged, some of them would become extinct because they could neither adapt nor migrate to suitable landscapes (e.g., wooly mammoths).